HUNNNGRY/DeepCAT-pipe/README.md

 1. finish above 2 pipeline using provided input

-2. compare output between TCR-seq and RNA-seq, which sequencing methods perform better in cancer diagnosis and why, please summarize (dis)advantages of both sequencing methods.
+2. compare outputs between TCR-seq and RNA-seq, which sequencing method perform better in cancer diagnosis and why, please summarize (dis)advantages of both sequencing methods.